 2812.
 Neutralization.
-Treatment of process waters such that discharge or final disposal of those waters does not, or shall not violate all applicable standards and criteria.
-(3-30-06)
+Treatment of process waters such that discharge or final disposal of those waters does not, or shall not violate all-the applicable standards and criteria surface or ground water quality standards or permits issued by DEQ.
+(3 30 06)()

 29. Operator.
 Any person or persons, any partnership, limited partnership, or corporation, or any association of persons, either natural or artificial, including but not limited to every public or governmental agency engaged in surface mining or exploration operations, or engaged in the operation and/or permanent closure of a cyanidation facility, whether individually, jointly, or through subsidiaries, agents, employees, or contractors and shall mean every governmental agency owning or controlling the use of any surface mine when the mineral extracted is to be used by or for the benefit of such agency.
 It shall not include any such governmental agency with respect to those surface mining or exploration operations as to which it grants mineral leases or prospecting permits or similar contracts, but nothing herein shall relieve the operator acting pursuant to a mineral lease, prospecting permit or similar contract from the terms of the chapter.
-(3 30 06)
+(3 - 30 - 06)